barkha24/cmpe281CookMySQL/README.md

 ## To build existing artifiacts

-There is only one artificats for our project.
+There is only one artificat for our project.
 To build the artifacts please use the following.

 ```